directdrivewheels

 A note on PlayStation, because Fanatec’s own naming makes this confusing.
 The CSL DD is not PS-licensed.
 If you race on PS5 you need the Gran Turismo DD Pro, which is the same CSL DD chassis but with PlayStation licensing baked in.
 The two are easy to mix up.
 Buy the wrong one and it won’t work on your console.

 The trick with the CSL DD is the power supply.
 Fanatec sells it in two flavours that share the same motor and the same chassis.
-The standard 5Nm version ships with a smaller brick.
-The “Boost Kit 180” upgrade swaps in a 180-watt supply and unlocks the full 8Nm peak.
-Most reviewers who have tested both come down on the side of the 8Nm, and the price gap is small enough that the 5Nm rarely makes sense as a long-term buy.
+The standard 5Nm version ships with a smaller 90-watt brick.
+The Boost Kit 180 upgrade swaps in a 180-watt supply and unlocks the full 8Nm peak.
+There’s no software chip and no firmware unlock involved, just a beefier power supply.
+Most owners who have spent time on both PSUs come down on the side of the 8Nm, and the price gap to do it later is small enough that the 5Nm rarely makes sense as a long-term buy.
+The Boost Kit currently sits at around €100 individually or less when bundled, and the practical effect on the feel is bigger than the percentage suggests: 60% more peak torque reads on paper, but in driving terms it feels like the wheel comes alive.

 Who it’s for